nap2000/docs/task-lifecycle.rst

 #.  **Acknowledge Cancel**.
 The next time the FieldTask user refreshes their task list then any cancelled tasks will become
     deleted and no longer show in their task list.

+.. note:

+  An unassigned task is referred to as "new" in the :ref:`tasks-api`

 Email Tasks
 -----------